LawrentChen/pandas_upsert_to_mysql/README.md

 Notice that the **replace** here takes effect on the whole **table** rather than each specific row, which means the native method can only truncate the whole table and re-insert the entire DataFrame.

 Demand for the upsert feature has been discussed in the official repo long before, see [issue #14553](https://github.com/pandas-dev/pandas/issues/14553).
-But the discussion has last for almost 4 years (up to 1.0.5 version), and the officials still can not deliver this feature in a stable release.
+But the discussion has lasted for almost 4 years (up to 1.0.5 version), and the officials still can not deliver this feature in a stable release.
 For now it is only called "**may be fixed** by [#29636](https://github.com/pandas-dev/pandas/pull/29636)"

 In those discussion, the major consideration of the officials are: